 vi.
 Due to the transient nature of internships there will be no fixed term limits on officers’ tenures.
 To ensure the greatest possible continuity, officers may serve as officers for the period of time that they are able to do so.
 However, only those holding valid membership can serve as officers.
 Officers are required to organize the recruitment of their replacement in a timely manner.

 vii.
 The Executive Board will be responsible for all official activities of the Association.
 These include, but are not limited to the following: campaigning on issues of concern for interns; providing all possible support to members where necessary; organizing weekly social events; maintaining membership records; promoting the Association with a view to increasing its membership; endeavouring to gain recognition for collective bargaining purposes; and overseeing the Association’s finances.

 viii.
 In the event that an officer must be removed, the Executive Board will terminate their appointment in accordance with Article 5.

 II.
 THE FUNCTIONING OF THE ASSOCIATION

 Article 3: Meetings

 i.
 The Executive Board, whether in whole or in part, shall meet as often as it deems necessary, but at least once every month.
 However, for GIA events (GIA drinks, lunches, etc.), agreed officers should meet as required for their successful organization.

 ii.
-A General Meeting of all members should be held quarterly, with a view to voting on policies, agendas, or (where necessary) the election of new officers.
+A General Meeting of all members should be held semi-annually, with a view to voting on policies, agendas, or (where necessary) the election of new officers.
 In the event of important developments, policy decisions, or elections, general meetings should also be held.
 General meetings must be widely publicised to members of the Association.
 A Board of Advisors will be present at the General Meeting.